All example files are included in the Model folder "ToyDropLanding" included with the OpenSim installation.

 - Use the sliders to change the ankle_angle_r and subtalar_angle_r coordinates.
 Zoom in on the ankle joint.
-Click and drag with the right mouse button to zoom in and out.
-Use the middle mouse button to translate and the left mouse button to rotate the view.
+Scroll to zoom in and out.
+Use the right mouse button to translate and the left mouse button to rotate the view.

 - Unlock the platform_rx coordinate (by clicking on the lock icon).

 - Enter values in the platform_rx text field or move the slider to change the angle of the platform in the frontal plane.
-You can use the platform_ry and platform_rz coordinates to rotate the platform around its other two (orthogonal) axes.
+Unlock the platform_ry and platform_rz coordinates, then rotate the platform around its other two (orthogonal) axes.

 - Unlock platform_ty and change its value to move the platform up and down.